-We are Exploring the Intersections of Climate and Migrant Justice: Join Us
+We are Investing at the Intersections of Climate and Migrant Justice: Join Us

 Climate Solutions and Migrant Justice are Interconnected

-Throughout our exploration, we have come to understand that while climate change affects everyone, the damage is compounded for countries and communities that are made vulnerable by restrictive immigration policies, patriarchal beliefs and systems, structural racism, and by economic stress and exploitation– and that these same communities are leading solutions shaped by their experience.
+Throughout our journey over the last several years exploring these intersections, we have come to understand that while climate change affects everyone, the damage is compounded for countries and communities that are made vulnerable by restrictive immigration policies, patriarchal beliefs and systems, structural racism, and by economic stress and exploitation– and that these same communities are leading solutions shaped by their experience.

 Below and on the following pages we offer to you what we’ve been learning, and we are eager to learn from you as well.
-We invite you to join us on our learning journey: read the resources we’ve published; and to listen, watch, and read from the collection of resources that we’ve curated.
+We invite you to read the resources we’ve published, and to listen, watch, and read from the collection of resources that we’ve curated.

-For more information about our exploration of climate and migrant justice, or to contact Unbound Philanthropy, please e-mail: Climatefirstname.lastname@example.org.
+For more information about our investments in climate and migrant justice, or to contact Unbound Philanthropy, please e-mail: Climateemail@example.com.

 UNBOUND + THE SOLUTIONS PROJECT